keycloak/keycloak-community/design/user-profile.md

 * Name
 * Email
-* Pattern
+* Pattern (regex)
 * Number, with min and max
 * Length, with min and max
+* URL
+* Date

+There will be a user attribute SPI allowing custom validators to be created.

 ## Built-in Attributes

-Keycloak should add more attributes out of the box.
+Keycloak should add more attributes out of the box than it does today.

 This means defining the standard key for the attribute as well as optionally rendering in forms.
+Having standard names for attributes will further help on standardising and simplification of configuring Keycloak.
+Of course the attributes defined should be flexible and even though "birthdate" is used as a standard attribute name, that can be changed to dob if wanted by simply modifying the default profile.

-The lists should be based on standard [claims from OpenID Connect Core](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims), but not covering all attributes at least not initially.
+Standard attribute names will be based on [claims from OpenID Connect Core](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims), but we may not cover all attributes listed there at least initially.
+Especially attributes such as picture are problematic as the ideal experience is one where users are able to upload a picture through admin and account consoles rather than simply listing an externally managed URL.

 ## Dynamic Forms

 With regards to forms there is two options we can choose from:

-* Crafted forms - craft forms such as registration form, where fields are shown or hidden based on user profile.
+1. Crafted forms - craft forms such as registration form, where fields are shown or hidden based on user profile.
 To add custom attributes the form would be extended.
-* Dynamic forms - add additional metadata to user profile attributes so forms can be dynamically generated.
+2. Dynamic forms - add additional metadata to user profile attributes so forms can be dynamically generated.

+The crafted forms may be the ideal solution as that would allow us to more carefully craft form with good usability.
+A dynamic form may only have limited use as most likely when custom attributes are required it would be best to create a custom form to be able to have greater control of the layout.

 ## Wiring